am3lia-low/CS2040-codes/README.md

 # preface stuff
-Thought it would be nice to put it up here and practice my tragically weak GitHub skills.
+Thought it would be nice to put it up here to practice my GitHub skills and save computer storage.
 Semester: 2023/2024 Sem 2
 Taught by: (i forgot, brb)